Saiydalavong/Biography/README.md

 **2024**

-Rethinking The Location Of New Towns From A Commuting Perspective: A Case Study From Korea, AESOP CONGRESS PARIS 2024, TRACK 14: POLICY MOBILITY.
+Rethinking The Location of New Towns From A Commuting Perspective: A Case Study From Korea, AESOP CONGRESS PARIS 2024, TRACK 14: POLICY MOBILITY.
 09 July, 2024.
 Paris, France